Reports: Raiders to suspend Brown after Mayock altercation | Devdiscourse

 Should the Raiders suspend Brown for conduct detrimental to the team, they could make a case that the guarantees in Brown's contract should be voided.
 His contract calls for about $30 million of guaranteed money.
 Brown, 31, missed time during the preseason while dealing with blistering feet as a result of a frostbite mishap during cryogenic therapy as well as grievances involving his helmet.

-The Raiders open the season Monday night at home against the Denver Broncos.
-Tyrell Williams, signed in March as a free agent from the Chargers, will presumably be the No. 1 wide receiver.
+Tyrell Williams, signed in March as a free agent from the Chargers, will presumably be the No. 1 wide receiver for Monday's opener.
 Asked if the team is prepared to play without Brown, Gruden told reporters, "Yeah, and we've been doing that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)